-- and place cupcake cases in a 12 hole muffin tray.
+- Place cupcake cases in a 12 hole muffin tray.
 If you don’t have or don’t want to use cases, you could spray the tray holes with non-stick cake pan spray instead.

 - Whisk the flour and baking powder together, then set aside

 - Cream the butter and sugar together until fluffy and lighter in colour.
 I’d recommend using an electric hand mixer or stand mixer for this step.
 I use my KitchenAid stand mixer on medium speed for 1 minute.